AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

 ---

-# Manage assets with the Touch-optimized UI {#managing-assets-with-the-touch-optimized-ui}
+# Manage your digital assets {#managing-assets-with-the-touch-optimized-ui}

 This article describes how to manage and edit assets in Adobe Experience Manager (AEM) Assets.
 To get started with the user interface and layout, see [Basic handling of Touch UI](/help/sites-authoring/basic-handling.md).
 To manage Content Fragments, see [Managing Content Fragments](content-fragments-managing.md) assets.